+Site Ref: LP(098)001 Use: Residential Number of dwellings: 55

+SUPPORT NOT SUPPORT

+2% %86

-loitacidostial Number of durallineed .
-55 SILE REI.
-EL (DOO) OU I USE.
-Residential cc . solution of the solution SUPPORT NOT SUPPORT 2% 98% SUPPORT NOT SUPPORT Access will not Access will not support 55 extra buildings Village is alrea Village is already highly built up and populated in this area No comments in support Are they also r Extension of existing estates.
+SUPPORT NOT SUPPORT

+No comments in support Access will not support 55 extra buildings Village is already highly built up and populated in this area Extension of existing estates.
 Too close to existing estate.
 Are they also proposing to build a motorway?
-The area behind The area behind Bedingfield is not a good one because it would affect so many affect so many people (not me) but there are better options.
-As you drive in As you drive into Bedingfield Road, the road is too narrow for 2 cars to pass.
-Access to site Access to site narrows at Mason Road / Keith Road - can not support additic support additional traffic conducive with 55 dwellings If you build 55 If you build 55 there could be 100+ extra cars on this road (metric used is (metric used is multiple of 8, therefore, would generate 440 extra vehicle m extra vehicle movements per day) Another 100 cs Another 100 cars or so on Woodgate Lane - really !
-This is a built u This is a built up area when comparing against other sites Lot of children Lot of children in this area.
-Kisk of traffic / knocking them over.
-Current sewag Current sewage pipes are barely adequate now As access to s As access to site can only come from Bedingfield Road will cause extra pa cause extra parking and access problems outside my house Have lived her Have lived here 40 years in Harris Road and do not agree with the proposal to the proposal to build of Bedingfield Drainage is ba Drainage is bad enough in this part of the village Concerned ab Concerned about pollution and noise levels
+The area behind Bedingfield is not a good one because it would affect so many people (not me) but there are better options.
+As you drive into Bedingfield Road, the road is too narrow for 2 cars to pass.
+Access to site narrows at Mason Road / Keith Road - can not support additional traffic conducive with 55 dwellings If you build 55 there could be 100+ extra cars on this road (metric used is multiple of 8, therefore, would generate 440 extra vehicle movements per day) Another 100 cars or so on Woodgate Lane - really!
+This is a built up area when comparing against other sites Lot of children in this area.
+Risk of traffic / knocking them over.
+Need to balance village out Current sewage pipes are barely adequate now As access to site can only come from Bedingfield Road will cause extra parking and access problems outside my house Have lived here 40 years in Harris Road and do not agree with the proposal to build of Bedingfield Drainage is bad enough in this part of the village Concerned about pollution and noise levels